esrc-official/ESRC-Heart-SDK-iOS/README.md

         enableMeasureEnv: true,  // Whether analyze measurement environment or not.
         enableFace: true,  // Whether detect face or not.
         enableRemoteHR: true,  // Whether estimate remote hr or not.
 If enableFace is false, it is also automatically set to false.
-        enableHRV: true),  // Whether analyze HRV not not.
+        enableHRV: true,  // Whether analyze HRV not not.
 If enableFace or enableRemoteHR is false, it is also automatically set to false.
+        enableEngagement: true,  // Whether recognize engagement or not.
+If enableHRV is false, it is also automatically set to false.
+        enableMentalDisorder: true)  // Whether recognize mental disorder or not.
+It enableHRV is false, it is also automatically set to false.
     handler: ESRCHandler() {
         func onDetectedFace(face: ESRCFace) {
             // The face is detected.